maheshmaheshma/Personal-Portfolio/README.md

-# 🌟 M Mahesh – Personal Portfolio
+# 🌟 Mamidi Mahesh – Personal Portfolio

 Welcome to my personal portfolio website!
 This website is a digital representation of my professional identity, showcasing my skills, projects, resume, and contact information.
 Built with modern web technologies, it serves as a hub where potential employers, collaborators, and friends can learn more about me and my work.